 Helen Rogers King, the mother of my husband, Michael, had Alzheimer’s for sixteen years.
 We watched her pass from a vibrant mother of four men to a woman who did not even know her husband.
-She and Captain David L. G. King met at the Shipyard Commander’s office on Mare Island, between San Francisco and Oakland CA in 1942.
-Ensign King’s ship was undergoing repair shortly after the Pearl Harbor attack which he experienced.
+She and Captain David L. G. King met at the Shipyard Commander’s office on Mare Island, between San Francisco and Oakland, CA, in 1942.
+Ensign King’s ship was undergoing repair shortly after the Pearl Harbor attack, which he experienced.
 They were married one month later.

-Helen in her early twenties
+Helen, in her early twenties

 Helen, a Protestant, regularly took her four sons to church.
 Despite this observance, she was a woman who never discussed her faith.
 She likely viewed religion as a private affair.
-So when she died, it suddenly hit me that I truly did not know if she had made Jesus the King of her heart, or not.
+So when she died, it suddenly hit me that I truly did not know if she had made Jesus the King of her heart or not.

 When people ask me to pray for them, I immediately turn the prayers over to my Blessed Mother as I would to a stockbroker.
 She is my constant prayer warrior on duty at all times.
-Yes, I will write the prayers down in my little prayer book, and I will say them as I pray my Rosary, but I know that Mary will be constantly praying for that person’s needs.
+Yes, I will write the prayers down in my little prayer book, and I will say them as I pray my Rosary, but I know that Mary will constantly be praying for that person’s needs.
 What a comfort!!

-Giving those prayers to the Communion of Saints, so great a cloud of witnesses, reminds me of the beautiful statue of Our Blessed Mother which Mrs. Betsy Miller gave my fifth child for her first communion.
+Giving those prayers to the Communion of Saints, so great a cloud of witnesses, reminds me of the beautiful statue of Our Blessed Mother, which Mrs. Betsy Miller gave my fifth child for her first communion.
 At the bottom of the statue is a little drawer where one can place prayers.
-When I hand my prayers to Our Blessed Mother and to The Communion of Saints, my concerns are constantly being offered up, and I can live each day more fully for Him.
+When I hand my prayers to Our Blessed Mother and The Communion of Saints, my concerns are constantly being offered up, and I can live each day more fully for Him.

 Martha Wild King, M.Ed., Author

-The Frugal Catholic: Learn to live on less to save and give more.
+The Frugal Catholic: Learn to live on less to give and save more.